uio-bmi/compairr/README.md

 option is included.
 This is usually the Hamming distance (minimum number of substitutions), unless the `--indel` (or `-i´) option is specified, in which case the distance is the Levenshtein distance (minimum number of substitutions or indels).
+If only the information in the pairs file is required, and not the information in the matrix, the storage and output of the matrix can be avoided with the `--no-matrix` option.
+This may save some memory and time if there are many repertoires in the sets.

 ## Analysing in which repertoires a set of sequences are present